Exclusive-Netflix has ample room to increase its offer in battle for Warner Bros, sources say

 Though Warner Bros is moving forward with a March 20 shareholder vote on Netflix's offer, it has given Paramount a week to come up with a more compelling bid.

-Netflix has bid $27.75 a share, or $82.7 billion, for Warner Bros' studio and streaming businesses while Paramount has offered $108.4 billion for the whole company, which includes Discovery Global that houses CNN, HGTV and other TV assets.
+Netflix has bid $27.75 a share, or $82.7 billion, for Warner Bros' studio and streaming businesses while Paramount has offered $30 a share, or $108.4 billion, for the whole company, which includes Discovery Global that houses CNN, HGTV and other TV assets.

 Netflix and Warner Bros declined to comment.